S3-working-group/s3-practical-guide/docs/all.md

 -   in a one-off meeting to deal with a specific topic
 -   in other types of meetings such as product meetings, _planning meetings_ or _retrospectives_, etc.

 Wherever and whenever you make governance decisions, one thing worth considering is _documenting them somehow_.
-This way you’ll be able to remember what was agreed, so will others, and you’ll have something to come back to when it’s time to review.
+This way you'll be able to remember what was agreed, so will others, and you'll have something to come back to when it's time to review.

 #### Related Concepts